-- Geothermal heat pump maintenance costs $150 to $350 per year on average in a service agreement from the installer.
+Geothermal heat pump maintenance costs $150 to $350 per year with a service agreement from the installer.
 Some warranties include coverage for all repairs, replacements, and maintenance.

-- Geothermal repairs cost $200 to $2,000+ on average.
+Geothermal repairs cost $200 to $2,000+.
 Repairs typically involve work on the heat pump unit, compressor, or leaking air coils.